minvws/nl-rdo-woo-web/docs/technische-documentatie/definition-of-done.md

 # Definition of Done

-This definition of Done is determined by the WOO team of iRealisatie.
+This definition of Done is determined by the Woo team of iRealisatie.
 It is based on the template from iRealisatie quality coordination.

-From now on we will use the following definition of Done for each story (issue) in the WOO project:
+From now on we will use the following definition of Done for each story (issue) in the Woo project:

 - Acceptance criteria are met
 - QA has tested the feature locally